 A: An implant consultation can be performed to evaluate your mouth for the potential of using dental implants.
-Our office uses a clinical exam and an x-ray exam in order to determine your ability to receive implants.
+Our office uses a clinical exam and an x-ray exam to determine your ability to receive implants.
 This exam is also an opportunity to discuss what type of implant replacement will work best for you.
-The x-ray exam will be able to show how much bone is present in the locations where you will need the implants installed.
+The X-ray exam will show how much bone is present in the locations where you will need the implants installed.

 Q: How long do implants last?

-A: Long-term research studies have shown that implants which have been installed into solid bone can typically last for the patient’s entire lifetime.
-However, some dental implants can fail if the quality of the bone was not acceptable.
-This can cause bite stress for implants and can contribute to a new implant being required.
+A: Long-term research studies have shown that implants installed into solid bone can typically last for the patient’s entire lifetime.
+However, some dental implants can fail if the quality of the bone is not acceptable.
+This can cause bite stress for implants and contribute to a new implant’s requirement.

-A: Rejection of the implant is very unlikely and most are successful.
-Dental implants are different than organ transplants since the implant is placed directly into bone.
-Success of the implant does depend on a few factors including the patient’s commitment to proper hygiene and preventative maintenance.
-As with other dental treatments, patients should receive regular follow-up care to ensure long-term success of the implant.
+A: Rejection of the implant is very unlikely, and most are thriving.
+Dental implants differ from organ transplants since the implant is placed directly into the bone.
+The site implant’s success depends on a few factors, including the patient’s commitment to proper hygiene and preventative maintenance.
+As with other dental treatments, patients should receive regular follow-up care to ensure the long-term success of the implant.

 Q: How do implants attach to the jaw?

-A: Implants attach to the jaw bone by a process known as osseo-integration.
-The length of time required for this process varies with the quality of bone that is present at the base of the implant.
+A: Implants attach to the jaw bone by a process known as osseointegration.
+The length of time required for this process varies with the bone quality at the base of the implant.

 Q: How much pain can I expect to experience?

 A: There should be very little pain when the implants are installed.
-In most cases, a local anesthetic is all that is needed to quell pain.
-The amount of pain also depends on the number of implants placed, as well as their location in the mouth.
+In most cases, a local anaesthetic is all that is needed to quell the pain.
+The amount of pain also depends on the number of implants placed and their location in the mouth.